 Camille Louise Merré

-She inherited her cultural background from her father, Jean-Louis Merré, awarded from “Les Beaux-Arts du Mans” and her mother’s ancestors: among them, Fernand Josse, who studied engineering and arts at Centrale in Paris, and Adèle Sophie Lefèbvre, married to the Count & Minister Nicolas Martin du Nord, Commander of the Légion d’Honneur.
+Camille Louise grew up in a creative household and inherited her cultural background from her father, awarded from “Les Beaux-Arts du Mans” and ancestors: among them, Fernand Josse, who studied engineering and arts at Centrale in Paris, and Adèle Sophie Lefèbvre, married to the Count & Minister Nicolas Martin du Nord, Commander of the Légion d’Honneur.
 She was the model for the renowned Geneva artist and sculptor, James Pradier, for the statue representing the city of Lille in 1837, situated on the place of La Concorde in Paris.

 This deep level of passion has been passed down from generation to generation and left a lasting impression on Camille, who knew she would embark on her creative journey one day.